-formed only once with information available at the time.
+We develop an annotation framework (§2) and a benchmarking timeline for real-time QA system submissions.
+Every week, REALTIME QA retrieves news articles and human-written, multiple-choice questions from news websites (CNN, THE WEEK, and USA Today), covering a wide range of topics, including politics, business, sports, and entertainment.
+We upload these data, as well as our baseline results, to our website, and any model submission can be evaluated until the next set of questions is posted.
+This dynamic scheme contrasts with the well-established QA annotations (Chen et al., 2017; Chen and Yih, 2020) that are performed only once with information available at the time.
 Such annotations are effective for factoid (Berant et al., 2013; Hermann et al., 2015; Rajpurkar et al., 2016; Joshi et al., 2017) or commonsense questions (Zellers et al., 2018, 2019; Talmor et al., 2019; Sakaguchi et al., 2020), but not the real-time information needs that are our target.

-We present two classes of real-time baseline systems that are built on strong, recent models (GPT-3: Brown et al., 2020; T5: Raffel et al., 2020; BART: Lewis et al., 2020a): open-book and closed-book QA models.
-We present a prompting method to use GPT-3 for open domain QA.
+We present two classes of real-time baseline systems that are built on strong, recent models (GPT-3: Brown et al., 2020; T5: Raffel et al., 2020; BART: Lewis et al., 2020a): openbook and closed-book QA models.
+We present a prompting method to use GPT-3 for open-domain QA.
 The former class uses an external knowledge source, such as Wikipedia (Min et al., 2019; Guu et al., 2020; Lewis et al., 2020b; Izacard and Grave, 2021) or news articles.
 The latter class of closed-book models directly outputs an answer to each question.
 By design, these closed-book baselines have no access to information more recent than the time of pretraining or finetuning, thereby helping us understand the degree to which real-time information is truly necessary.
-Notably, some of the questions in REALTIME QA do not strictly require recent information; for example, Shohei Ohtani hits a home run today, leading one to ask where he was born.
-The closed-book baselines thus outperform random selection among multiple choices.
+Notably, a small number of questions in REALTIME QA (\sim 12%) do not strictly require recent information; for example, Shohei Ohtani hits a home run today, leading one to ask where he was born.
+This is consistent with information-seeking, naturally-occurring scenarios that we target in this work, as seen in Clark et al. (2020).
+Most users of a QA system do not exclusively ask time-sensitive questions, even though these questions may be stimulated by current events; QA systems should aim to address these questions as well.